-Fact #5 – LEGO Officially Denies LD’s Cancellation But Goes On To Say That It Doesn’t Know What Game Developers Have In Store.
+Fact #5 – LEGO Officially Denies LD’s Cancellation But Goes On To Say That It Doesn’t Know What Game Developers Have In-Store.

 On a separate inquiry, LEGO stated that it has no idea on what’s in store with regards to future game development as far as LEGO Dimensions is concerned.

-@orangediamond77 We never know what our designers are working on for the future.
+We never know what our designers are working on for the future.
 We'll have to wait and see.

 — LEGO (@LEGO_Group) March 21, 2017

-Now this is just a sort of an extrapolation, but having LEGO unsure of what their game designers have in mind for the future while stating very clearly that LEGO Dimensions is not getting cancelled does not sound right for me.
+Now, this is just a sort of an extrapolation, but having LEGO unsure of what their game designers have in mind for the future while stating very clearly that LEGO Dimensions is not getting canceled does not sound right for me.
 Considering that Year 2’s offering is about to come to a close, then any plans for working on a Year 3 series should be in the works right now.
 This apparent ambivalence with LEGO’s official announcements is not really new.
 In the past, we get to see relatively conflicting news regarding the cancellation of some of LEGO’s projects such as its MMORPG LEGO Universe, Mixels, and Bionicle.

 Now at this point, you may have realized already that the news of LEGO Dimensions’ cancellation is, as of this writing, should be considered for what it is – as a rumor.
-Nevertheless, we should also realize that there are several facts that we need to scrutinize and see if these all stand up and serve as a signal on what lies ahead on the future of LEGO Dimensions, and of the toys-to-life genre.
+Nevertheless, we should also realize that there are several facts that we need to scrutinize and see if these all stand up and serve as a signal of what lies ahead on the future of LEGO Dimensions, and of the toys-to-life genre.
 As of now, we still have the promise of Wave 9 coming out soon, and another set rumored to be a Lord Vortech Fun Pack.
 If there is anything that we can hold on to, is the truth that nothing is final until it is.
-We maintain our stand that though there are clear indicators of what lies ahead in this corner of the toys to life scene, we still give due respect to LEGO and what it believes to be as beneficial for both the company and the LEGO fans community.
+We maintain our stand that though there are clear indicators of what lies ahead in this corner of the toys to life scene, we still give due respect to LEGO and what it believes to be beneficial for both the company and the LEGO fans community.